sam-hosseini/freelancing-in-finland/README.md

 * They ask about your story.
 * They ask if there's an industry that you particularly like/dislike to work in.
 * They ask about your hourly rate.

-**In the meeting, what things to ask from a broker company?**

-* What are their principles and priorities for the possible partnership with you?
+* You can ask about their principles and priorities for the possible partnership with you.
-* Do they offer any other services than finding the project?
+* You can ask if they offer any other services than finding a project.
-* What is their terms of payment?
-(How many days until you get your money)
+* You can ask about their *terms of payment*, i.e. how many days until they pay your sales invoice.
-* What are the restrictions and responsibilities set by the broker if you take a project from them?
-(NDA's, non-compete terms)
+* You can ask if there are any restrictions in place if you take a project from them in the form of NDAs or non-competition.

 **What about hourly rate?** In Helsinki, if we put aside particular situations in which the client has become dependent on a single point of failure developer, or other extraordinary situations, in an average project with an average client with an average developer, I've heard companies charging their clients between